TechDocsStudio/biel-docs/docs/security/checklist.md

 ## For API integrations

 :::info API Integrations Only
-The following steps apply only to direct integrations using the **public API**.
+The following steps apply only to direct integrations using the **enterprise API**.
 These steps are not necessary for widget-based implementations.
 :::

 - [ ] **Enable bearer authentication**: Ensure each API client request includes a bearer token in the header as follows: `Authorization: Bearer <token>`.